Starting your own business can feel a little like juggling flaming torches while riding a unicycle 😵💫

 Yes, your logo is super important.
 It’s the key visual that identifies your brand.
 It makes you look legitimate and it helps customers remember you.

 However, it’s a HUGE roadblock to getting started.

-We talk to so many crazy-talented women who are not actively promoting their business because they don’t have a logo they love yet.
-We’ve all been there—it’s like an entrepreneurship badge of honor.
+We talk to a lot of crazy-talented women who are not actively promoting their business because they don’t have a logo they love.
+It’s an important piece of the puzzle… sort of like an entrepreneurship badge of honor.